COVID-19 and Winter Storm update Feb 2021:

 What was "New" about UFE in 2012 was the nerve block we started using.

-The block has been the most important advance in the procedure since 1999; changing it from a procedure some women called more painful than childbirth to a procedure that only causes some discomfort; nothing you need to stay in the hospital for.
+The block has been the most important advance in the procedure since 1999; changing it from a procedure some women called more painful than childbirth to a procedure that only causes moderate discomfort; nothing you need to stay in the hospital for.

-The second video was produced by Merit Medical, the company that makes the Embospheres we use for UFE
+This next video was produced by Merit Medical, the company that makes the Embospheres we use for UFE

 I will be the first to say that their 3D animation of the uterus is kind of creepy.
 But it is instructive if you can get past it.